 Quincy is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 93,618 people and 20 constituent neighborhoods, Quincy is the eighth largest community in Massachusetts.
-Quincy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Quincy was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Quincy are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.